89luca89/distrobox/docs/posts/run_latest_gnome_kde_on_distrobox.md

 ### Add a couple of fixes

-To make KDE work we need a couple more fixes to run both on the host and in the container.
+To make Plasma work we need a couple more fixes to run both on the host and in the container.

 First in the host we need a reliable way to fix the permissions problem of the `/tmp/.X11-unix` directory.
 This directory should either belong to `root` or